CoFH/cofh.github.io/docs/1.12/thermal-innovation/fluxomagnet/index.md

   file: thermal-innovation/fluxomagnet-creative.png
 recipes:
   crafting:
-  - ti-fluxomagnet-basic
+  - ti-1-12-fluxomagnet-basic
-  - ti-fluxomagnet-hardened
+  - ti-1-12-fluxomagnet-hardened
-  - ti-fluxomagnet-reinforced
+  - ti-1-12-fluxomagnet-reinforced
-  - ti-fluxomagnet-signalum
+  - ti-1-12-fluxomagnet-signalum
-  - ti-fluxomagnet-resonant
+  - ti-1-12-fluxomagnet-resonant
 ---

 A **fluxomagnet**, or **magnet** for short, is a tool that attracts dropped